This is the multi-page printable view of this section.

 - Create an API Key in Endor Labs to authenticate to the Endor Patch repository with “Read-Only” permissions.
 See creating an API key for more detail.
 Keep these details handy.

-- In URL, enter the Endor Patch repository URL.
-Make sure to replace
+- In URL, enter the Endor Patch repository URL,

 .